Gatsby-Lee/moontimedef/README.rst

 Simple: Keep cores only related to Time Definitions.

-Reusable: Keep low level so it can be used as libary.
+Reusable: Keep low level so it can be used as library.